Mowbray-R-V/Exoskeleton_control_Tmotor/README.md

 *  Code for control using these two boards will be updated soon

-## Issuses faced and solution
+## Issuses addressed using the Tmotor

-* The motor sudenly jerks afetr the first CAN start command
+* The motor sudenly jerks after the first CAN start command, a inherent problem in the Tmotor firmware.
-* Zero positioning of the motor.
+* Zero positioning of the motor fails at random instants.
-* Establishing a robust CAN communcation needed multiple iterations.
+* Establishing a robust CAN communcation with the motors.
 * Increasing sampling time with optimizing memory access of the python code.
-* SOLUTIONS WILL BE UPDATED SOON

 ## Deployment